SeisComP/seiscomp/doc/base/tests.rst

 files in the directory :code:`${CMAKE_CURRENT_SOURCE_DIR}/test/{libraryname}` and creates tests from them.

-An example is the SeisComP3 core library.
-It is located at :code:`src/trunk/lib/seiscomp3`.
-Following the above rule, the test files shall be located in :code:`src/trunk/lib/seiscomp3/test/core/*.cpp`.
+An example is the SeisComP core library.
+It is located at :code:`src/trunk/lib/seiscomp`.
+Following the above rule, the test files shall be located in :code:`src/trunk/lib/seiscomp/test/core/*.cpp`.
 For each found source file, the macro will create a test with the same name and link its executable against the library the tests are built for.